dmorrill10/dmorrill10.github.io/index.md

 ## Currently

 Studying at The University of Alberta.
 Began a Ph.D. program in January 2016 and completed a M.Sc degree in April 2016, also at The University of Alberta.
-Research interests include learning in games, game theory, agent modeling, and online learning.
+Research interests include learning in games, game theory, deep learning, and online learning.

 ## Education